Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 15. Keep a watch on children and pets at all times.

-16. Wear appropriate hiking footwear with good traction… Crampons (microspikes) are often needed in freezing temperatures when the mist from the falls coat the surrounding area with a layer of ice.
+16. Wear appropriate hiking footwear with good traction… Crampons (microspikes) are often needed in freezing temperatures when the mist from the falls coats the surrounding area with a layer of ice.
 If you aren’t familiar with crampons, they’re very affordable spikes that can easily be attached to your hiking boots/shoes.
-Consider grabbing a pair of microspikes over at Backcountry if you’re going to be hiking around frozen conditions this winter.
+Consider grabbing a pair of microspikes if you’re going to be hiking around frozen conditions this winter.

 17. Bring a change of clothes for the ride home.
 Your clothes, especially shoes and socks, may get wet.
 There are often streams and low wet areas to cross when hiking to a waterfall.

-18. Never cross rushing high water.
-You can get swept off and beat to death on rocks or drowned.
+18. Never try to cross rushing high water.
+You can get swept off and beat to death on rocks or drown.
 Water is incredibly powerful and its forces should not be taken lightly.

 21. Bring your cell phone in case of an emergency and for GPS guidance in case you are lost or lose your trail map.